GenReid/Bellabeat-Case-Study-/README.md

 ## Prepare

 •Data Used Fitbit Fitness Tracker data (CC0: public Domain, dataset made available through Mobius) Kaggle Data set •Data is organized in 18 files in a .CSV format separated by activity, steps and heart rate.
+• Data is a mix of long and wide formats
-•The data contains Thirty eligible Fitbit users that consented to the submission of personal tracker data, including minute-level and daily activity, steps, and heart rate.
+•The data contains thirty eligible Fitbit users that consented to the submission of personal tracker data, including minute-level and daily activity, steps, and heart rate.

 ### ROCCC